 Your zone director, and/or the Provincial Training Officer will be able to advise you on the location, date and timings of the next Black Badge Course.

 The course outline, expectations, required equipment and other details regarding the Black Badge Course are available on this website in the Black Badge Course section.

 Successfully complete your first IPSC Match in Alberta

 Once you have successfully completed the 2-day Black Badge Course you will become an IPSC Alberta member.
 You can choose your IPSC Alberta “alias” (this will also be your website and forum user name) and gain full access to all features and areas of the website.

 Using your new “alias” you will be able to register for an upcoming match using the registration system on this website.
-Remember: your very first IPSC Match is free!!!!!
-Your Black Badge instructor will give you a small wallet sized card that you will turn in as your match fee for your first match.

 Welcome to IPSC Alberta and to the exciting sport of IPSC Handgun!